MarcSkovMadsen/awesome-streamlit/docs/vscode.md

 - Maybe I could have installed Linux on my machine.
 But ...
 - I guess I could install in a Docker container locally but not integrate with VS Code.
 But that would not be efficient.

 I then settled on trying out the new [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/) experience.

-I got this working successfully after some time.
+I got it working successfully after some time.
 Below I will describe the steps.

+DISCLAIMER: THE BELOW WAS SO COMPLICATED AND HAD TO BE REPEATED SEVERAL TIMES THAT I CANNOT GUARENTEE THAT IT WILL WORK 100%.
+BUT I HOPE IT STILL HELPS A LOT.

-### Forking the streamlit repo
+### Forking the Streamlit Repo

 Forking a repository is a simple two-step process.